Turkey’s Erdogan's struggles to court Kurds in battle for Istanbul

 Party officials say they believe the strategy is having a positive impact, including drawing support from conservative Kurds who had voted for the party in the past but stayed home in March.

 Kurdish voters account for about 15% of the roughly 10.5 million eligible voters in Istanbul.
-They mostly support the pro-Kurdish Peoples’ Democratic Party (HDP) or the center-right AKP, which attracts conservative Kurdish voters.
+They mostly support the pro-Kurdish Peoples’ Democratic Party (HDP) or the centre-right AKP, which attracts conservative Kurdish voters.

+The AKP received a potential major boost late on Thursday when state-owned Anadolu news agency reported that jailed Kurdish militant leader Abdullah Ocalan had called on the HDP to be “neutral” in the election, implying they should abstain.[L8N23R5YS]

+However, there was no immediate reaction from the HDP to the report and Ocalan’s lawyers said they would issue a statement on Friday.

-In March’s mayoral race, HDP supporters tended to vote for the main opposition, the secularist, center-left CHP, while many conservative Kurdish voters stayed home, pollsters say.
+In March’s mayoral race, HDP supporters tended to vote for the main opposition, the secularist, centre-left CHP, while many conservative Kurdish voters stayed home, pollsters say.

 CHP’s mayoral candidate Ekrem Imamoglu received some 13,000 more votes than AKP’s Binali Yildirim – marking the first time in 25 years that AKP or its predecessor had lost control of the city.